The Role Of Nutrition In Oral Health

 Nutrients You Need

 Maintaining proper nutrition and supporting a healthy oral cavity takes more than avoiding unhealthy food.
-Load up on healthy foods and consider adding nutritional supplement to your life.
+Load up on healthy foods and consider adding nutritional supplements to your life!

 The nutrients that your mouth requires are.

-• B vitamins, such as folate and B12, vitamin A
+• B vitamins, such as folate and B12

 • Vitamin C